-You will receive your first dose of golimumab injection in your doctor's office.
+You will receive your first subcutaneous dose of golimumab injection in your doctor's office.
 After that, your doctor may allow you to inject golimumab yourself or have a friend or relative perform the injections.
 Before you use golimumab injection yourself the first time, read the written instructions that come with it.
 Ask your doctor or pharmacist to show you or the person who will be injecting the medication how to inject it.

-Thirty minutes before you are ready to inject golimumab injection, you will need to remove the medication from the refrigerator, take it out of its carton, and allow it to rest on a flat suface so that it can warm to room temperature.
+Thirty minutes before you are ready to inject golimumab injection, you will need to remove the medication from the refrigerator, take it out of its carton, and allow it to rest on a flat surface so that it can warm to room temperature.
 Do not try to warm the medication by heating it in a microwave, placing it in hot water, or through any other method.

 Do not remove the cap from the auto-injection device or the cover from the prefilled syringe while the medication is warming.
 You should remove the cap or cover no more than 5 minutes before you inject the medication.
 Do not replace the cap or cover after you remove it.
 Do not use the syringe or device if you drop it on the floor while it is uncapped or uncovered.